 South-South Cooperation

 South-South Cooperation (SSC) has only recently started to pick up speed in Central Asia, including Uzbekistan.
-Recently, the UN Office of South-South Cooperation (UNOSSC) assessed the water supply and sewage for the city of Chust (in the Fergana Valley).
+Recently, the UN Office of South-South Cooperation (UNOSSC) together with UNDP assessed the water supply and sewage for the city of Chust (in the Fergana Valley).
 Similarly, in 2019, the Chinese initiated SSC in agriculture.
 These initiatives are part of the Government’s Strategy for South-South Cooperation in Agriculture (2018).
 In the context of this Strategy Uzbekistan has signed several contracts and agreements with several developing (and developed) countries focusing mostly on knowledge sharing.
 With stronger regional engagement, it is likely that the triangular cooperation will also become more important, attracting international partners’ support for sectoral regional engagement.
 With the shifts in foreign policy of Uzbekistan, where regional cooperation and rapprochement has an important place, it is reasonable to expect that more regional projects will be launched.

 Uzbekistan is a member of Economic Cooperation Organisation (ECO) and has initiated co-operation in the field of agriculture and the Regional Co-ordination Centre (RCC) for Food Security has been established (see: FAO, 2019).
 With the support of FAO, the Seed Sector Development has been promoted in ECO region.
 Similarly, a regional development programme on fisheries and aquaculture (supported by Turkey) has been launched targeting seven countries in the region.
 The programme ‘Locust Management in the Caucasus and Central Asia (CCA)’, supported by several development partners, facilitates the knowledge sharing amongst the participating countries.
 Uzbekistan has also been active in IT sector collaboration with ECO counties.
 The Iranian Nanotechnology Initiative Council has initiated the collaboration with other ECO countries in 2008, to promote research and industrial application of nanotechnology in the member countries; and Uzbekistan has been one of the participating countries.